bjo3rnf/DpnXmlSitemapBundle/README.md

     }
     ```

-3. Register the routing in `app/config/routing.yml`
+3. Register the routing in `app/config/routing.yml` *(this step is optional if using the console
+command to pre-generate the sitemaps)*

     ```yaml
     DpnXmlSitemapBundle: